JorikSchellekens/FishEye/Computing Report.md

 	ADDS R2, R2, R5								; color += brightness
 ````

-I use ``ASR`` to keep the sign of the number while dividing by 16 and if the result is negative it is subtacted from 255 thus inverting it.
+I use ``ASR`` to keep the sign of the number while dividing by 16 and if the result is negative it is subtracted from 255 thus inverting it.

 The final number is checked for validity.
 Number greater than 255 get set to 255.
-Since the color inersion can make the color negative we must consider the color value as signed so values less than 0 are set to 0.
+Since the color inversion can make the color negative we must consider the color value as signed so values less than 0 are set to 0.

 #### adjustPixelColor(*pixel*)